CicaMatt/SecurePromptSlicing/README.md

 ### _scripts_
 Contains all the necessary scripts needed to perform the experiment:
 - _syntagm_tree_generation.py_: Prompt syntagm tree generation
-- _prompt_permutation_generation.py_: Generates all possible permutations out of a prompt and output a csv
+- _prompt_permutation_generation.py_: Generates all possible permutations out of a prompt set
 - _permutations_code_generation.py_: Generates snippets based on the available permutations
-- _security_analysis.py__: Code analysis for C, Java, Python through out compilation pipeline and CodeQL analysis process
+- _security_analysis.py__: Code analysis for C, Java, Python through out compilation pipeline and CodeQL analysis
 - _result_analysis.py_: Result analysis for the main experiment based on the CodeQL reports
-- _samples_analysis.py_: Result analysis for the main experiment based on the CodeQL reports
+- _samples_analysis.py_: Sample analysis for the main experiment based on the CodeQL reports

 <br><br>